 Tacos & Trivia

-Join us for a lighthearted evening of family-friendly general trivia (but not about generals) for prizes!
+Join us for another lighthearted evening of family-friendly general trivia (but not about generals) for prizes!

 A taco bar will be provided by Ragged Edge catering.
-The evening is BYOB, though water, lemonade, ice tea will be included.
+The evening is BYOB, though water, lemonade, and iced tea will be included.

 Registration is individual, but you may register up to 6 total people (a full team) at one time.